-Concord Center for the Visual Arts was founded a century ago by Elizabeth Wentworth Roberts, an American Impressionist and philanthropist whose mission — to promote and advance the visual arts, artists and to sustain our cultural community—still stands today.
-With more than 850 members, Concord Art provides a place for contemporary art exhibitions, art education, and relevant programming for everyone, and other adult art.
+Concord Center for the Visual Arts was founded a century age by Elizabeth Wentworth Roberts, an American Impressionist and philanthropist whose mission — to promote and advance the visual arts, artists and to sustain our cultural community—still stands today.
+With more than 850 members, Concord Art provides a place for contemporary art exhibitions, art education, relevant programming for everyone, and other adult art.
 Located in Concord Center, we are one of the must-see museums in Massachusetts.

 - Free admission to our four galleries, with art from our collection and contemporary artwork for sale.